SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Related Work

 \subsection{Test-Time Refinement (TTR)}

 Multi-view consistency is the basis for both self-supervised depth learning and bundle adjustment~\cite{triggs1999bundle}, this last one naturally occurring at test time.
-Inspired by that, Chen et al.~\cite{chen2019self} proposed TTR, updating the network parameters at inference using the same self-supervised loss as during training.
+Inspired by that, TTR was proposed~\cite{chen2019self, casser2019depth}, updating the network with the same self-supervised losses from training.
 Similarly, McCraith et al.~\cite{mccraith2020monocular} showed the benefits of encoder-only fine-tuning and proposed two TTR modes: sequence- and instance-wise.
-Similar approaches were presented by Watson et al.~\cite{watson2021temporal}, with mutiple input images for the network, and Shu et al.~\cite{shu2020feature}, extending TTR with a feature-metric loss.
+Similar approaches were presented by Watson et al.~\cite{watson2021temporal}, with multiple input images for the network, Shu et al.~\cite{shu2020feature}, with a feature-metric loss, and Kuznietsov et al.~\cite{kuznietsov2021comoda}, using a replay buffer.
 All these TTR methods inherit the small baseline limitations from photometric losses, showing small improvements for medium and large depths for which close views produce small parallax.
-Our SfM-TTR introduce wide baseline depth cues at medium and large depths, due to the higher invariance of feature matching to perspective effects caused by wide baselines.
+At these depths, our SfM-TTR introduces wide baseline cues, due to the higher invariance of features matching at wide baselines.
 This leads to significant improvements over the state of the art.

-Tiwari et al.~\cite{tiwari2020pseudo} iterates over optimizing the parameters of a single-view depth network and running pseudo-RGBD SLAM for pose estimation.
-However, they use an alignment based on the maximum prediction of their network, not accounting for the depth distribution, which results in smaller improvements compared to ours.
+Tiwari et al.~\cite{tiwari2020pseudo} iterates over optimizing the parameters of a single-view depth network and running pseudo-RGBD SLAM for pose estimation, but their alignment ignores the depth distributions, which results in smaller improvements compared to ours.
 Luo et al. work ~\cite{luo2020consistent} is more related to ours, using SfM and optical flow as geometric constraints.
 However, despite heavy optimization (taking up to 40 minutes for a sequence of less than $250$ frames), their TTR cannot improve over baseline networks on KITTI.
 Instead of defining derived constraints, we directly optimize the encoder using the sparse reconstruction as pseudo ground truth, resulting in a lighter and more effective pipeline.